mfaulise/consulting/content/projects/project8.md

 and we were deploying in the second month.
 We experienced some difficulty with the deployment but were able to resolve it quickly.

-The team was working very well together, but due to circumstances outside our control, funding for the project was pulled.
+The team worked very well together, but due to circumstances outside our control, funding for the project was pulled.